dorkbox/SystemTray/README.md

 Professional, cross-platform **SystemTray** support for *Swing/AWT*, *GtkStatusIcon*, and *AppIndicator* system-tray types for java applications on Java 6+.

 This library provides **OS Native** menus and **Swing/AWT** menus, depending on the OS and Desktop Environment, and if AutoDetect (the default) is set.
-Linux/Unix will automatically choose *Nativ*e menus, Windows will choose *Swing*, and MacOS will choose *AWT*.
+Linux/Unix will automatically choose *Native* (*GtkStatusIcon*, and *AppIndicator*) menus, Windows will choose *Swing*, and MacOS will choose *AWT*.
- - Please note that *Native* menus, follow the specified look and feel of that OS and are limited by what is supported on the OS.
+ - Please note that the *Native* adn *AWT* menus follow the specified look and feel of that OS and are limited by what is supported on the OS.
 Consequently they are not consistent across all platforms and environments.

 &nbsp;